deployment-gap-model-education-fund/deployment-gap-model/docs/data-mart/counties_wide_format.md

 * batteries increase capacity factors of wind & solar plants
 * batteries allow arbitrage against tariffs, enabling higher project values
 * batteries are also additional local economic development (more tax base)

-### Offshore Wind
-#### Capacity is Split Between Cable Landing Locations

-Some prospective offshore wind power plants propose to connect to the grid at multiple locations on shore.
-For these projects, the total project capacity is split equally between landing locations and assigned to their respective counties.

-#### Use of original data source -- not LBNL's ISO Queue
-We have compiled proposed offshore wind data from industry insiders that we believe to be more certain than the entries in the ISO queues.
-Unlike the ISO queues, this dataset does not include highly speculative and occasionally duplicative entries.
-This causes the total proposed MW to be about 1/3 the size of the total from the ISO queue projects.